EveryOneIsGross/MarketAgents/simAGENT_designdoc.md

 7. Environment
 8. Comfort

 Each need is represented by a value from 0 (completely unsatisfied) to 10 (fully satisfied).
-These needs decay over time and drive the Sim's behavior.
+These needs decay over time and drive the perSim's behavior.

 ### Mood